yref-boop/intelligent-systems/p2/report.md

 ### conclusion
+when comparing both architectures, the second one seems to be more capable of reducing the error this was to be expected, since the total number of neurons, and thus connections is higher

+moreover, the time needed for both was the opposite of what was expeected, with the architecture with 2 hidden layers being trained faster (but this is likely only due to luck, since the number of epochs is also lower in this specific case)

+an interesting comparison to be made is that in which both neural networks have exactly the same number of neurons, only their distribution changes

 #### extra regards:
 - on most, if not all cases, the stopping criteria met was the number of validation checks